aodn/aws-wps/README.md

 ### Aggregation worker

 Docker image that performs the actual aggregation.
-Its whats run on the EC2 instance.
+Its whats run on the EC2 instance, the request handler will post a batch task, where aws will call this worker given the docker image that is found in elastic container registry.

+It stored under javaduck:latest repo for nonproduction-admin

 ### Job Status service